hbludworth/startup/README.md

 ### Notes from HTML/CSS Startup Assignment

 The biggest thing that I took away from this assignment was that I should always check Bootstrap before doing anything.
 Often, the thing that I'd like to do can easily be done by using some sort of class from Bootstrap.
 However, I often forget that and attempt to do something by myself.
 Going forward, I need to do a better job at using Bootstrap as a resource.
 I also learned that I have a ways to go when it comes to understanding how to space things in CSS using flex.
 I often confused myself while using it, but eventually was able to figure it out.

+### Notes from simon-javascript assignment

+It was interesting to see just how much you can accomplish with so little code in JavaScript.
+In particular, it was cool to see how JS uses the DOM to easily access individual elements and make it so that you can interact with them.
+Using JS to access and play .mp3 files was a new concept for me.
+As was the use of local storage to persist data to the user's browser across reloads.
+It was interesting learning how the placement of the `<script>` tag in an HTML document can affect when it is loaded and therefore impact its ability to access certain elements on the page.
+Overall, it was a very useful assignment.